Alec-Shay/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 }
 ```

-> We use a `JSPRenderer` to render the JSP for our checkout step (in this case, [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp)).
-We also give it a `ServletContext` parameter to give a context for where to find the JSP we have created.
+> Use a `JSPRenderer` to render the JSP for our checkout step (in this case, [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp)).
+Give it a `ServletContext` parameter to give a context for where to find the JSP we have created.

 #### 3. Configure the `ServletContext` for the Module